-Paris Le Bourget: A new pilot Helmet Mounted Systems (HMS) will be installed in the Israeli airforce (IAF) (Atalef) helicopters operated on board Israel Navy missile corvettes, reports.
+Paris Le Bourget: A new pilot Helmet Mounted Systems (HMS) will be installed in the Israeli airforce (IAF) Eurocopter AS 565 SA (Atalef) helicopters operated on board Israel Navy missile corvettes, i-HLS reports.

 Sources at the Paris airshow said that the selection process in underway.
 The Atalef is the last IAF helicopter to be equipped with such a system.
-The IAF’s CH-53’s and Blackhawks are already equipped with suchs.
-The Eurocopter are operated for the navy operational needs.
+The IAF’s CH-53’s and Blackhawks are already equipped with such helmets.
+The Eurocopter AS 565 SA are operated for the navy operational needs.

-The HMS will make it easier to operate the helicopter conjunction with with the-I unmanned air system (UAS) maritime version.
+The HMS will make it easier to operate the helicopter conjunction with with the Heron-I unmanned air system (UAS) maritime version.

 This operational requirement has evolved as the navy and airforce are tightening cooperation and planning on joint missions to protect offshore oil and gas facilities located off the Israeli coastline in the Mediterranean Sea.

-The Israeli airforce (IAF) is operating-I (Soval) UAS with maritime patrol sensors, in support of the Israeli navy.
+The Israeli airforce (IAF) is operating Heron-I (Soval) UAS with maritime patrol sensors, in support of the Israeli navy.